Restless legs syndrome (RLS) is a sleep disorder in which a person experiences unpleasant sensations in the legs.

-Your doctor can diagnose RLS based on your signs and symptoms, a complete medical history, and a physical examination.
-In addition, tests, such as laboratory tests or a sleep study, may be performed.
+Your health care provider can diagnose RLS based on your signs and symptoms, a complete medical history, and a physical examination.
+In addition, tests, such as laboratory tests including a ferritin level or a sleep study, may be performed.
 Currently, there is not a definitive test to diagnose restless legs syndrome.

-Specific treatment for restless legs syndrome will be determined by your doctor based on:
+Specific treatment for restless legs syndrome will be determined by your health care provider based on: